BYU-PRISM/GEKKO/docs/imode.rst

 ..
 CV
 .. ""

-Controlled variables are the objective to match.
+Controlled variables (`CV`) have a reference trajectory or set point target range as the objective.
 When `STATUS=1` for a CV, the objective includes a minimization between model predictions and the setpoint.

 If `m.options.CV_TYPE=1`, the objective is an l1-norm (absolute error) with a dead-band.
 The setpoint range should be specified with `SPHI` and `SPLO`.